-Three major insurance companies, Tryggingamiðstöðin, Sjóvá and VÍS, which are licensed to operate in Iceland, have been active in the financial market through their investment activities in Iceland.
+Three major insurance companies, Tryggingamiðstöðin, Sjóvá and VÍS, which are licensed to operate in Iceland, have been active in the financial market through their investment activities in Iceland and are listed on the Nasdaq Iceland.

 TAXATION

 Iceland

 The comments below are of a general nature based on the Bank's understanding of current law and practice in Iceland.
 They relate only to the position of persons who are the absolute beneficial owners of Notes.
 They may not apply to certain classes of person such as dealers.
 Prospective holders of Notes who are in any doubt as to their personal tax position or who may be subject to tax in any other jurisdiction, should consult their professional advisers.